Pinyin Zhou logo Pinyin Joe's

 Chinese simplified character pinyin input candidate list step 3

-To make the list appear automatically as you type:
+To make the list appear automatically as you type in Windows 7 and earlier:

 Chinese simplified character pinyin input candidate list step 4